wittawatj/smir/README.md

 following two criteria are respected (with some tradeoff):

 1. The predictive loss on the class labels is minimized.
-2. The squared-loss version of mutual information between the unlabeled data, and the class labels is maximized.
+2. A squared-loss version of the mutual information between the unlabeled data, and the class labels is maximized.

 Advantages of this approach are: 1. analytic solution, 2. out-of-sample classification, 3. probabilistic output.
 All parameters are automatically tuned by cross validation.